 There are also circumstances where you may have tried to do the right thing and notify the DMV but for some reason were not successful; in these situations, it can be especially frustrating to be fined through no fault of your own.

-If you are facing a fine for failing to notify the DMV of your address change within the designated time limit, you should strongly consider talking with a New York traffic lawyer Daniel Kron.
+If you are facing a fine for failing to notify the DMV of your address change within the designated time limit, you should strongly consider talking with a New York traffic lawyer Simon Kabzan.
 He can explain the consequences of not providing proper notification to the DMV and can assist you in finding the best possible resolution to any legal issues that have arisen as a result of your failure to alert the Department of Motor Vehicles to your new address.

 NY Traffic Firm has assisted many clients accused of violating different traffic laws in New York, including laws related to failures to provide the DMV with proper notification of an address change within the 10 day timeline.